ctdgc/ctdgc.github.io/README.md

 ### Benefits of Joining

-* Engage in real-time discussions with other disc golfers.
+* Engage in real-time discussions with other disc golfers in the region.
 * Participate in the local disc golf community and meet other players in your area.
 Grow your player circle or join an event.
 * Join/host virtual watch parties for disc golf coverage and media.
 Live stream your event to connect and include others who couldn't attend.
 * Engage in community hangouts to have interactive conversations while discussing play or planning meetups.